FedeClaudi/Term.jl/docs/src/basics/styled_text.md

     "[bold black underline on_red]So much [gold3 bold]STYLE[/gold3 bold] in this text[/bold black underline on_red]"
 )
 ```
-that's right, `Term.jl` can also color the background of your text (by adding `on_C` to your color `C` you set it as the background, see !!!!
-COLORS !!! page).
+that's right, `Term.jl` can also color the background of your text (by adding `on_C` to your color `C` you set it as the background, see `colors` page).
+As you can see you can pass multiple style information tags as space separated words within the `"[...]"`.
 Also, you might have noticed, `Term` can also handle nested style tags!

 If you just want to **use** `Term.jl`'s style functionality, just make sure to read the admonition below.
 If you're curious about what's happening under the hood, read on below!